KC Comp Plan

 The Greater Maple Valley Unincorporated Area Council (GMVUAC) is an all-volunteer, locally elected advisory body to the King County Council.
 All members reside in the unincorporated portion of Tahoma School District #409 (see Service Area Map).
 The Area Council represents and advocates with King County, state officials, and other organizations for our unincorporated area's citizens' interests.
 Regular meetings occur on the first Monday of each month.
 (Read more ....)

-The Area Council will hold its regular monthly meeting on Monday, October 6, from 7:00 PM to 9:30 PM at the Maple Valley fire station (SE corner of intersection of SE 231st St & SR-169).
+The Area Council will hold its regular monthly meeting on Monday, September 12 (as first monday is a Holiday), from 7:00 PM to 9:00 PM at the Maple Valley fire station (SE corner of intersection of SE 231st St & SR-169).

 All members of the public are invited to attend.
 During the Public Comment period at the start of each meeting, members of the public can address the Area Council on any local issue.